wp-plugins/flexi-pages-widget/readme.txt

 In addition to the above two, [all other parameters](http://codex.wordpress.org/wp_list_pages#Parameters) used with `wp_list_pages()` can also be used with flexipages().
 Refer [WordPress documentation](http://codex.wordpress.org/wp_list_pages) for more details about the `wp_list_pages()` function and to know about how to pass the parameters into the function.

 == Changelog ==
+* 2008-04-06: Version 1.4
+	* Fixed the odd behaviour when the widget is placed below the recent posts widget.
+	* Removed the redundant check box for home page link in widget controls
+	* Tested with WordPress 2.5; widget control box styling compatible with WP 2.5
 * 2008-02-19: Version 1.3
 	* Multiple instances of the widget
 	* Added 'Include pages' option